YaminKas/YaminKas/README.md

 - 🔭 I’m currently working on getting the basics of programming down.
 - 👯 I’m looking to collaborate on anything & everything.
-- 🤔 I’m looking for help with making more money.
 - 💬 Ask me about life in general.
 - 📫 How to reach me: https://www.linkedin.com/in/yamin-k-ab1362249/
-- ⚡ Fun fact: I do running & I like food also.
+- ⚡ Fun fact: I'm a co-founder of a run club.